MOE116/Traffic-Data-Project/README.md

 **Conclusions**:
 The RandomForest Classifer did not perform as well as expected, low accuracy, precision and F1 scores.

-The Model can benefit from real time data if intended to be used for crash prediction.
+The Model can benefit from real time data if intended to be used for crash severity prediction.